top of page

 Click on an area to read more about our fieldwork.

-Research is being conducted in these 7 districts.
+Research is being conducted across 8 districts.

 Food System(s) in Bhutan